gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

 Each C++ source file needs to be compiled into an object file, and the resulting object files are then linked into an executable, a shared library, or a static library

 Additionally, C++ also uses shared libraries (.so files in Unix-based systems, .dll files in Windows) and static libraries (.a files in Unix-based systems, .lib files in Windows) for modularizing code and reusing it across different programs.

+In C or C++, .o files are object files that are created when a non-header file is compiled.
+They contain binary code that is "almost" executable.
+These files are the output of the compiler and input to the linker/librarian.
+On the other hand, .so files are shared object files that are created when you want to share code between different executables.
+They are essentially shared libraries and are used for dynamic linking.
+In C or C++, both .o and .so files exist.
+The .o files are used during the construction of the executable, while the .so files are used for dynamic linking and sharing code between different executables